 Two types of “high-level” talent

-In the world of “high-level” work, you’ll typically run into two types of people:
+In the world of “high-level” talent, you’ll run into two types of people:

-Those who can abstract and generalize all the details into principles and systems.
-Their skills are best leveraged to create strategies or coach others, but they’ll also do a great job if you need them to be hands-on.
+At this point in their career, their skills are best leveraged to build strategies and coach others, but they’ll also do a great job if you need them to roll their sleeves up and execute.

-Sign: When discussing a high-level concept, they can zoom in to explain how a specific part works, offer concrete examples, and highlight attributes that are unique to a given context.
+How to spot them: When discussing a high-level concept, they can zoom in to explain how a specific part works, provide concrete examples, and break down attributes unique to the current context.

-Those who avoid getting into details because they can’t.
-They hide behind phrases like “I focus on the big picture” or “I like to empower my team.”
+These are people who avoid getting into details because they can’t.
+They hide behind phrases like “I focus on the big picture” or “I like to empower my team” whenever is convenient.

-Sign: When you ask for details, they’ll try to shut down the discussion by saying “Well, {known_brand} and {expert} do this” (argument from authority) or simply punt the questions to someone who’s on the ground level.
+How to spot them: When you ask for details, they’ll try to shut down the conversation by saying “Well, {known_brand} and {expert} do this” (argument from authority) or simply punt the questions to someone who is on the ground executing.
 And when such a person doesn’t exist, it becomes a justification to hire one.

 Ironically, Group 2 can be very good at convincing others that they know their stuff — sometimes even better than Group 1, who refuse to over-promise or over-sell their skills.